FirstHandScientist/genhmm/README.md

     - [ ] 1. random,
     - [ ] 2. reverse,
     - [ ] 3.
 1X1 conv
+- [ ] 1.
+Maximum likelihood decesion is not optimal if risk/panelty is not same for all errors.
+2. likelihool of each class may differ too much due to random initialization of neural networks: work around: one linear layer after maximum likelihood

 - [ ] Comparions experiments design.
 Please refer to [ranking on TIMIT](https://paperswithcode.com/sota/speech-recognition-on-timit)
     - [ ] Baseline comparion with GMM/HMM
     - [ ] DNN/HMM, LSTM, RNN state art comparion.
 Please refer project [Pytorch-Kaldi Project](https://github.com/mravanelli/pytorch-kaldi)